Nia Frobisher has a mixed common law practice, undertaking the breadth of chambers work.

 Nia is keen to develop this area of practice.
 She has undertaken modules in professional discipline and regulatory law whilst studying, and was able to see the area in practice whilst supervised by Jeffrey Jupp.
 She has a particular interest in GMC and NMC work.

 Nia undertakes both public and private children work.
 She has been instructed to represent parents, local authorities and guardians.
 She has represented vulnerable clients with learning difficulties and mental health problems, and is committed to ensuring every client is able to engage in the court process.
 Nia has been instructed in cases involving allegations of non-accidental injuries, with complex multi-disciplinary medial evidence.

 Nia also represents the police in disclosure matters involving family proceedings, including applications where Public Interest Immunity is asserted.

 Nia prosecutes and defends in the Crown Court.
 She has recently been led by Adrian Langdale on a 4 week, high value, conspiracy to supply drugs trial.
 She undertook the criminal portion of her pupillage under the supervision of Anwar Nashashibi.

-Nia is currently instructed by the Met Police in the Independent Inquiry into Child Sexual Abuse (IICSA).
+In 2018/2019 Nia was instructed by the Met Police in the Independent Inquiry into Child Sexual Abuse (IICSA).

 Nia undertook pupillage under the supervision of Jeffrey Jupp and observed a wide variety of employment work.
 She has previously represented clients in employment claims against the NHS, involving allegations of discrimination and unfair dismissal.
 She has also appeared before the Employment Tribunal on a number of interim matters.